Click on the sections below to explore and learn more about the RE curriculum at St Ethelbert’s.

 Our Subject Leaders for Religious Education are Mrs Messham & Mr. Walsh.

-In addition to the published scheme, our curriculum also reflects the liturgical year, with activities designed to develop their knowledge and understanding of:
+In addition to the published schemes, our curriculum also reflects the liturgical year, with activities designed to develop their knowledge and understanding of:

 Our Religious Education curriculum is run alongside our Prayer and Worship provision.